-- Implement a shuttle service between Auburn and Cool, funded in combination between: - Parking fees - State/Federal Funding sources - Public/Private partnerships (e.g. rafting services that currently provide transportation that could utilize the shuttle) - Install shuttle stops at the following locations: - Auburn and Cool Park and Ride lots - Bidirectional shuttle stops along Segment 1 and Segment 2 (Shown in Figure 59, Figure 60, Figure 61) - Eastbound shuttle stop at the Confluence (Shown in Figure 62) - Westbound shuttle stop at the Quarry lot (Shown in Figure 63)
+- Implement a shuttle service between Auburn and Cool, funded in combination between: - State/Federal Funding sources - Public/Private partnerships (e.g., rafting services that currently provide transportation that could utilize the shuttle) - Parking fees (not a likely source: pursuant to State Parks approval). - Install shuttle stops at the following locations: - Auburn and Cool Park and Ride lots - Bidirectional shuttle stops along Segment 1 and Segment 2 (Shown in Figure 59, Figure 60, Figure 61) - Eastbound shuttle stop at the Confluence (Shown in Figure 62) - Westbound shuttle stop at the Quarry lot (Shown in Figure 63) - Allow the proposed shuttle stop just south of the bridge on westside of SR 49 (shown in Figure 62) to be used as an emergency vehicle refuge area - Recommend City of Auburn to consider extending their shuttle service within Placer County up Old Forest Hill Road (Loop).